agnedil/Portfolio-Archive/README.md

-# Portfolio 2 - non-proprietary projects completed long time ago.
+# Non-proprietary projects completed long time ago.

 Some of this code is too basic or even outdated.
-Keeping for reference because other parts of this code may still be useful.
+Keeping for reference because other parts of the code may still be useful.

 ### NLP (main focus)